isomerpages/isomer-designacademy/pages/About Isomer Academy.md

 #### **Empowering our users** ####

 Most people want to build “good” websites but often find it difficult to pinpoint where and what they need to focus on.
-With Isomer Academy, we hope to help our users better understand the elements behind a “good” website and empower them to create websites that can effectively serve their needs.
+With Isomer Design Academy, we hope to help our users better understand the elements behind a “good” website and empower them to create websites that can effectively serve their needs.

 From homepage design to accessibility practices, a series of learning modules are available to help users make full use of the Isomer template.
 Modules are made to be easy to follow and understand, ensuring that any Isomer user can apply what they have learned.